Serkawn: Geography and climate

 Sêrkâwn is only a kilometre away from the centre of Lunglei town, the district capital of the region.
 It is a smooth running hillock with rich natural vegetation.
 It is naturally covered by plenty of grassland, fir and banyan trees.
 Climatic condition is very mild with an annual average temperature of ~20°C.

 Education and institutions

 Established by British missionaries, Sêrkâwn has the best developed school in southern Mizoram.
 The first elementary school was started by F.W.
 Savidge, and was gradually expanded to different levels.
-There are Serkawn Primary School, Serkawn Middle English School and Baptist Higher Secondary School.
+There are Serkawn Primary School, Serkawn Middle English School, Serkawn Sikulpui, Baptist English School, and Baptist Higher Secondary School.
 In addition Serkawn Christian College is a major institute of nursing.